Montgomery Central Appraisal District - Total Value of Parcels

 Texas property owners should protest annually since About half of Texas properties are assessed at 100% of market value or higher based on data from the Texas Comptroller.

 The only way to dispute MCAD is with a property tax protest, a unique chance for Texans to dispute any kind of tax.
 MCAD has been tight with the purse strings in recent years, and every taxpayer must be prepared to dig in for a long fight.
-O’Connor is here to get Montgomery County taxpayers the help they need to win over MCAD.
-One of the largest property tax consultingfirms in America, O’Connor is a Houston-based company that has been helping residents protest unfair taxes for 50 years.
+O’Connor is here to get Texas taxpayers the help they need to win over MCAD.
+One of the largest property tax consulting firms in America, O’Connor is a Houston-based company that has been helping residents protest unfair taxes for over 50 years.

 MCAD Total Number of Parcels in District

-MCAD has maintained the same number of appraisers since 2019, but Montgomery has not stopped growing and has become more prosperous in that time.
-44,300 parcels were added between 2019 and 2023, bringing the total to 361,300.
-This growth seems to be exceeding MCAD’s ability to adapt, as 2022 and 2023 saw parcels go without appraisal, the first time since 2016.
-The parcels that were not surveyed were still forced to pay taxes, using guestimates, computer models, and historical precedent.
+MCAD has maintained the same number of appraisers since 2019, but the county has not stopped growing and has become more prosperous during that time.
+13,300 parcels were added between 2023 and 2024, bringing the total to 374,600.
+This growth seems to be exceeding MCAD’s ability to adapt, as 2023 and 2024 saw parcels go without appraisal, the first time since 2016.
+The parcels that were not surveyed were still forced to pay taxes, use guestimates, computer models, and historical precedents.

 Market Value All Property in Montgomery CountySource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.